 3.1.4.
-Scoring negative news
+Scoring controversies

-Negative news/controversies are unfailing indicators of the gaps in an issuer's risk management framework.
+Controversies are unfailing indicators of the gaps in an issuer's risk management framework.
 The inability to foresee and manage a risk is starkly evident when the company faces controversies arising from its inability to address adverse events when they are encountered in the normal course of business.

-A company's involvement in controversial events (negative news) that have an impact on the environment or society are also considered in the assessment of the ESG scoring.
-Indicators under the "Negative News" function, are pre-assigned a weight ranging from 0-4 based on their impact on the company, with 0 signifying no impact and 4 signifying very high impact.
+A company's involvement in controversial events that have an impact on the environment or society are also considered in the assessment of the ESG scoring.
+Indicators under the "Controversies" function, are preassigned a weight ranging from 0-4 based on their impact on the company, with 0 signifying no impact and 4 signifying very high impact.

-Negative news/controversies have varying levels of impact and the issuers themselves have varying approaches to manage adverse events.
+Controversies have varying levels of impact and the issuers themselves have varying approaches to manage adverse events.
 ESGRisk.ai's model evaluates the fragility of the risk management framework based on the magnitude of the controversy's impact.
 The approach on how controversies impact the scores (deduction of scores) is explained below: